leozhao0709/Web/web_note/react/router.md

 ## 7. Navigate programmatically

 Using `this.props.history.push` or `this.props.history.replace` to change route.
+Or using `this.props.history.goBack()` to go to previous page.

 ```jsx
 postSelectedHandler = ( id ) => {